 Once you’ve completely tried everything this divine spa has to offer, it’s time to shower and head out.
-Sweet-smelling treats await in the shower area, with the hotel’s own blend of natural shampoos, conditioners and organic body wash.
+Goodies await in the shower area, with the hotel’s own blend of natural shampoos, conditioners and organic body wash.

-My absolutely favourite thing is the Pure Eucalyptus Showerspa Mist.
-A few spritz of this invigorating and delectable mist on the wall releases a heavenly scented steam, recreating the feeling of a spa.
-It’ll come as no surprise that I ended up buying one after at the spa boutique to try and have the same feeling at home!
+My absolutely favourite is the Pure Eucalyptus Showerspa Mist.
+A few spritz of this invigorating mist releases a heavenly scented steam, recreating the feeling of a spa.
+It’ll come as no surprise that I ended up buying one after at the spa boutique!

 “Guests truly don’t go without anything at Four Seasons Toronto, and though the price tag is far from cheap, you certainly get much more than you’d expect.”